wb8tyw/freecad/README.md

-# freecad
+# FreeCAD Library

 General FreeCAD / KiCad parts library

-These are modules and schematics that I have created to assist me in my hobby projects
+These are modules and schematics that I have created to assist me in my hobby and household projects